saweeet/saweeet.github.io/content/en/cat-sitting.md

 ![1](https://images.theconversation.com/files/312083/original/file-20200127-81362-g6phtu.jpg)

 ## Don'ts
 - Don't play with your hands or fingers.
-Use a wand or toy instead.
-The reason behind this is that we don't want to encourage biting, even playful or gentle bites.
+Always use a wand or toy instead.
+This is so cats will not view human hands as toys, greatly reducing the chance of biting and scratching.
 - Do not continue to give them attention (petting or playing with them) if they do something incorrect (going on top of a benchtop, any kind of bites, etc.).
-- Follow them around if cats try to escape.
+- Do not follow them around if cats try to escape.
 Always make sure they have a place to escape and are not cornered in.

 ## Do's
-- Please do send some videos of them each day, even they're just lazying around.
+- Please do send some videos of them each day, even if they're just lazying around.

 ---
 # Automatic Devices

-- There's no need to handle the automatic litter box in the laundry room.
-- The manual litter box in the living room will need scooping as usual.
+## Automatic litter box
+- The bin needs replacing once a week.
+Bin collection night (Monday) is a great time to do this.
+Bin bags are found in cabinet to the left of the litter box, top shelf in the red bag.
+- The litter sand sometimes needs topping up (about once a fortnight).
+Add sand to how much you think would flatten to the guiding line.
+Then click ‘cycle’.
+Litter sand is found in the left cabinet, at the bottom.
+- The litter box light appears blue when ready to use, red when it’s detected that it’s been used (will cycle in 7 minutes to allow time for sand to clump) and moving white dots when cycling.
+Any other lights may indicate an issue.
+You can let us know, we should also get notification on our phones to find the issue.
+- You may leave the air purifier on speed 1
+- If there are any messes outside of the box (rare), you can use disinfectant spray and wipes to clean.

+## Water fountains
-- There are two water fountain, located in the living room and the office.
+- There are two water fountains, located in the living room and the office.
 If blinking or intermittently spurting out water, kindly add more water.
+- Make sure at least one is operating so that cats always have access to water.

 ---
 # Home

+## Vacuum

 ## Bathroom